ankumpetvimala/web-server-deployment-/README.md

 3.**GitHub Account:** Create a repository for your static site.

 ## Step 1: Create an S3 Bucket

-Log in to the AWS Management Console.
+1.Log in to the AWS Management Console.

-Navigate to S3 and click Create bucket.
+2.Navigate to S3 and click Create bucket.

-Bucket Settings:
+3.Bucket Settings:

     Bucket name: Enter a unique name (e.g., my-static-site-bucket).
     Region: Choose your preferred region.

-Block Public Access Settings: Uncheck "Block all public access" and acknowledge the warning.
+4.Block Public Access Settings: Uncheck "Block all public access" and acknowledge the warning.

-Bucket Configuration: Click Create bucket.
+5.Bucket Configuration: Click Create bucket.

 Step 2: Configure the S3 Bucket for Static Website Hosting Go to the newly created bucket.
 Properties tab → Static website hosting.